 Inattentive ADHD and Me

-I went to see my doctor for depression, and left with a referral to see a specialist about ADHD.
+I went to see my doctor for a mood disorder, and left with a referral to see a specialist about ADHD.
 Was that really the cause of my years of forgetfulness?

-“Major Depressive Disorder” writes the GP on her notepad as she makes a referral for me to see a specialist.
-The thing is, the referral is not for the depression.
-It’s for a neurological condition which is at least partly responsible for the depression.
+“Mood Disorder” writes the GP on her notepad as she makes a referral for me to see a specialist.
+The thing is, the referral is not for the mood disorder.
+It’s for a neurological condition which is at least partly responsible for the mood disorder.

 Inattentive ADHD put simply, means your brain is rubbish at choosing what you focus on.
 It’s the daydreaming type of ADHD, not the can’t-sit-still type.
 It’s not that you can’t focus at all.
 You can focus alright, just not always on what you need to focus on.
 Sometimes the problem is when you get stuck focusing on the wrong things.